Cekindo Business International is now InCorp Indonesia. Learn more.

 If you wish to stay and work in Indonesia for a period of time, you need to know that it is a must for you to have an ITAS (Semi-permanent stay permit).
 However, to be eligible to apply for this special permit, your passport must meet these criteria:

-Therefore, it is strongly recommended that you renew your passport before you fly to Indonesia.
-Considering the time and cost for going through bureaucracy system in Indonesia, it is better to prepare everything carefully prior to your staying in Indonesia rather than wasting your time, money and energy for such bureaucracy.
+Therefore, you need to renew your passport before you fly to Indonesia.
+Considering the time and cost, it is better to prepare everything carefully prior to your staying in Indonesia rather than wasting your time, money, and energy for such bureaucracy.

 Literally, there are so many documents needed by foreigners who wish to work in Indonesia.
 To note some of them, there are:

-1) RPTKA (The Expatriate Placement Plan), IMTA (License to Hire Foreign Workers), IKTA (Working License for Foreigners), and KITAS (Limited Stay Visa Card)
+1) RPTKA (The Expatriate Placement Plan), IKTA (Working License for Foreigners), and KITAS/ITAS (Limited Stay Visa)

 Initially, your sponsor company must submit the RPTKA to the Manpower Department (if your sponsor company is a domestic company) and BKPM (Investment Coordinating Board) if your sponsor company is a PT PMA (Foreign Investment Company).
-The expats are only expected to work for one year based on the law, and this can be extendable annually.
-Especially for the senior positions, like Director, the expats can work for three years and this can be renewed before the RPTKA is expired.
+The expats can only work for one year based on the law.
+But, this is extendable annually.
+Especially for the senior positions, like Director, the expats can work for three years and the permit can be renewed before the RPTKA expires.

 2) Paying DPKK (Skill and Development Fund Fee)

-You must know that by hiring you, your company must pay compensation to the country in the amount of US$ 100.00 per month per expatriate employee to contribute in the cost of training Indonesian prospectus employees.
-It is a non-refundable fee and should be paid before the work permit can be approved (of US$ 1,200.00 per year).
+You must know that by hiring you, your company must pay compensation to the country in the amount of US$ 100 per month per expatriate employee to contribute in the cost of training Indonesian prospectus employees.
+It is a non-refundable fee.
+Pay for it to get approval for the work permit (of US$ 1,200 per year).

-Foreign workers must also be classified to have certain “expertise” to be able to support the development of Indonesia.
-It is important to show and illustrate in the company’s RPTKA that the expatriate employees cannot be supplied by Indonesian citizens.
+Foreign workers must also have certain “expertise” to be able to support the development of Indonesia.
+It is important to show and illustrate in the company’s RPTKA that Indonesian citizens do not have the expertise of expatriate employees.

-It is important to pay the DPKK if you want to keep your ITAS valid so that you can work in Indonesia legally.
+It is important to pay the DPKK if you want to keep your KITAS/ITAS valid so that you can work in Indonesia legally.